AMP Pacific Fair (Broadbeach)

 The design criteria also required the displays to be very thin and light.
 The atrium space is open with a lightly supported glass roof structure so the displays had to continue this design theme, able to deliver high impact visuals from a ‘barely there’ display structure.

 “NanoLumens offered the best solution — a perfectly curved solution at a resolution fine enough for close viewing from the upper levels of the atrium,” Rubie explained.
-“The NanoLumens 5MM NanoCurve was ideal for the application: fine pitch, perfect curve and super-wide viewing angles across multiple levels of the mall allowed DPS and the mall design team to develop a stunning solution in the Oculus atrium space.
+“The NanoLumens 5mm NanoCurve was ideal for the application: fine pitch, perfect curve and super-wide viewing angles across multiple levels of the mall allowed DPS and the mall design team to develop the stunning solution, The Reef, in the atrium space.
 With a depth of just over four inches, the NanoLumens displays allowed the designers to complement the display with a lighting feature on the inside of the array creating a chandelier effect.”

 Rubie stated that the NanoLumens displays at Pacific Fair mark the first time that LED displays of this size have ever been deployed together in Australia, all operating together with common content, to create a single creative advertising pallet for audience engagement.
 They enhance the space, he emphasized, in a way that no other piece of architecture or technology could.